desmatic/k8s/README.md

 echo "127.0.0.1 ${NET_API_HOSTNAME}" | sudo tee -a /etc/hosts

 # install kubectl and chrome on your local host and run
-./k8-api-tunnel.sh

-# install kubectl and chrome on your local host and run
 ./k8-client-remote.sh

 # systemd user start,stop,restart,status for proxies